 Existing buildings already present ample available surface to which new insulation, moisture protection membranes, and rainscreens can be applied with relative ease.

 Eliminating or minimizing disruption to normal building operations is key to the rainscreen / over-cladding strategy.
 Rainscreen application allows the retrofit process to take place almost exclusively on the outside of the structure, avoiding interruption to occupant activities inside the building.
 This process also provides a unique opportunity to completely transform the building appearance and convert derelict structures into attractive architectural landmarks.

-Bendheim Wall Systems’ patented fittings for glass rainscreen and interior wall cladding applications offer exceptionally easy setup and quick assembly methods.
+Bendheim’s patented fittings for glass rainscreens, ventilated facade, and interior wall cladding applications offer exceptionally easy setup and quick assembly methods.
 Unlike other systems, these compression fittings require no cut-outs or holes in the glass, affording superior wall strength and low fabrication costs.
-Also unique to Bendheim’s rainscreen systems, individual glass panels can be quickly and easily replaced without having to deglaze surrounding panels, as demonstrated in this 1-minute YouTube video.
+Also unique to our clipped glass systems, individual glass panels can be quickly and easily replaced without having to deglaze surrounding panels:

 3001 Orchard Parkway Case Study